ae6rt/decap/README.md

 > Mark: How hard can it be to build a build server?

 > Josh: How hard can space travel be?
-But whatever.
+But no matter.
 So why not use a pure Kubernetes backend?

 ## Overview